Java Exceptions and Assertions

 Observe the display message in the output window of the IDE.
 (Figure-1.42 below)

 MyExceptionIn finally clauseNo ExceptionIn finally clauseFigure-2.52: ResultSolution: This step is provided as a ready-to-open-and-run NetBeans project as part of hands-on lab zip file.
-You can find it as /javaexceptions/samples/FinallyWorks.
-You can just open it and run it. return to top of the exercise
+You can find it as

 (2.6) Ignore Runtime exception